Got Anger? Try Naming It To Tame It

 Illogical anger: This emotions happens when somebody at work makes a decision that seems completely illogical.
 Once I labeled this anger and started tracking what happens afterwards, I quickly realized that trying to convince an illogical person of logic is often futile – and a waste of time.

-Hurry up anger: This is the anger I feel when someone else is not doing something fast enough — yes, I'm talking about the driver of the gray Prius at the stoplight this morning or the 3-year-old who will not put her shoes on fast enough.
+Hurry-up anger: This is the anger I feel when someone else is not doing something fast enough — yes, I'm talking about the driver of the gray Prius at the stoplight this morning or the 3-year-old who will not put her shoes on fast enough.
 Once I labeled it, I realized that cars, people and toddlers eventually move.
 Huffing and puffing doesn't make it faster.

 Disonophous anger: This is my favorite anger.
 And has the biggest impact on my life.